Carleton College: History

 In 1942, Carleton purchased land in Stanton, about 10 mi east of campus, to use for flight training.
 During World War II, several classes of male students went through air basic training at the college.
 Since being sold by the college in 1944, the Stanton Airfield has been operated for commercial use.
+Also during this time, Japanese American students in concentration camps were invited to study at Carleton.

 The world premiere production of the English translation of Bertolt Brecht's play, The Caucasian Chalk Circle, was performed in 1948 at Carleton's Little Nourse Theater.

 In 1963, Carleton students founded the Reformed Druids of North America, initially as a means to be excused from attendance of then-mandatory weekly chapel service.
 Within a few years, the group evolved to engage in legitimate spiritual exploration.
 Its legacy remains in campus location names such as the Stone Circle (commonly called "the Druid Circle") and the Hill of the Three Oaks.
 Meetings continue to be held in the Carleton College Cowling Arboretum.

 President Bill Clinton gave the last commencement address of his administration at Carleton, on June 10, 2000, marking the first presidential visit to the college.